-President Bush introduced proposals to cut US gasoline consumption by twenty percent over ten years and ease the country’s dependance on foreign oil.
+President Bush introduced proposals to cut U.S. gasoline consumption by 20 percent over 10 years and ease the country’s dependence on foreign oil.
 The president steered clear of calling for mandatory caps on U.S. carbon dioxide emissions and rejected calls for a commitment to stricter fuel economy rules.
 Award-winning New York Times science reporter Andrew Revkin analyses President Bush’s proposals. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: In his State of the Union, President Bush introduced proposals to cut US gas consumption by 20% over ten years and ease the country’s dependence on foreign oil.
-The President steered clear of calling for mandatory caps on US carbon dioxide emissions and rejected calls for a commitment to stricter fuel economy rules.
+AMY GOODMAN: In his State of the Union, President Bush introduced proposals to cut U.S. gas consumption by 20 percent over 10 years and ease the country’s dependence on foreign oil.
+The president steered clear of calling for mandatory caps on U.S. carbon dioxide emissions and rejected calls for a commitment to stricter fuel economy rules.
 Instead, Bush said the bulk of the reductions in gas consumption are to come from increased use of alternative fuels.

 PRESIDENT GEORGE W. BUSH: We must continue changing the way America generates electric power by even greater use of clean coal technology, solar and wind energy, and clean, safe nuclear power.
 We need to press on with battery research for plug-in and hybrid vehicles and expand the use of clean diesel vehicles and bio-diesel fuel.
 We must continue investing in new methods of producing ethanol, using everything from wood chips to grasses to agricultural wastes.

 We made a lot of progress, thanks to good policies here in Washington and the strong response of the market.
 And now even more dramatic advances are within reach.
-Tonight, I ask Congress to join me in pursuing a great goal: let us build on the work we’ve done and reduce gasoline usage in the United States by 20% in the next ten years.
+Tonight, I ask Congress to join me in pursuing a great goal: Let us build on the work we’ve done and reduce gasoline usage in the United States by 20 percent in the next 10 years.
 When we do that, we will have cut our total imports by the equivalent of three-quarters of all the oil we now import from the Middle East.

 America is on the verge of technological breakthroughs that will enable us to live our lives less dependent on oil.
 And these technologies will help us be better stewards of the environment, and they will help us to confront the serious challenge of global climate change.

 AMY GOODMAN: President Bush, in his State of the Union.
-Andrew Revkin is with us now, an award-winning science reporter for the New York Times, author of a number of books, including Global Warming: Understanding the Forecast and The North Pole Was Here, joining us on the phone from Upstate New York.
+Andrew Revkin is with us now, an award-winning science reporter for The New York Times, author of a number of books, including Global Warming: Understanding the Forecast and The North Pole was Here, joining us on the phone from upstate New York.
 Your response to President Bush’s proposals that he laid out last night?
-Start with twenty and ten — 20% curb on gas usage over the next ten years.
+Start with 20 and 10 — 20 percent curb on gas usage over the next 10 years.